-- 1.3 An applicant for authorization of a collective investment scheme must submit a completed Application Form as set out in Appendix B. The Application Form must be accompanied by the following:- - (a) the scheme's offering and constitutive documents, including its Hong Kong Offering Document [see 3.6 and 3.9]; - (b) the scheme's latest audited report (if any) and if more recent, the latest unaudited report; - (c) management company profile [if applicable see Appendix B]; - (d) the trustee/custodian's latest audited report [if applicable see Appendix B]; - (e) letter of consent to the appointment from the trustee/custodian (not required for recognized jurisdiction schemes or schemes already in existence); - (f) application fee in the form of a cheque payable to the "Securities & Futures Commission".
+- 1.3 An applicant for authorization of a scheme must submit a completed Application Form as set out in Appendix B. The Application Form must be accompanied by the following:- - (a) the scheme's offering and constitutive documents, including its Hong Kong Offering Document [see 3.6 and 3.9]; - (b) the scheme's latest audited report (if any) and if more recent, the latest unaudited report; - (c) management company profile [if applicable see Appendix B]; - (d) the trustee/custodian's latest audited report [if applicable see Appendix B]; - (e) letter of consent to the appointment from the trustee/custodian (not required for recognized jurisdiction schemes or schemes already in existence); - (f) application fee in the form of a cheque payable to the "Securities & Futures Commission". - (g) The letter nominating an individual to be approved by the Commission as an approved person [see 1.5] containing the individual's name, employer, position held and contact details, including, in so far as applicable, the address, telephone and facsimile numbers, and electronic mail address.